jafossum/jafossum.github.io/_posts/2015-12-11-reading-ps3-siaAxis-using-python27.md

 #  creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 ---

 I have been thinking about a remote controlled drone project for quite some time.
 Together with this I also have a small Arduino controlled car which I bought to get started from [DealExtreme](http://www.dx.com/).

-The problem with these remote controlled projects has always been getting a good remote control for these projects.
+The problem with these remote controlled projects has always been getting a good remote control!
 My plan has always been **NOT GETTING** a RC remote.
 So there must be a different way!

 How about using my PS3 SixAxis controller for this?